5 reasons to live in Derbyshire

 She was also impressed with Derby being included on “Safewards” page, reflecting good standards and a positive ethos in the organisation.

-She said: “People do come first, as shown in the awards ceremony photos on the website.”
+She said: “People do come first, as shown in the awards ceremony photos on the website.

-She added: “Now I am here, these are some of the things that have helped me:
+“Now I am here, these are some of the things that have helped me: